tensorlayer/TensorLayer/docs/modules/cost.rst

-:mod:`tlayer.cost`
+:mod:`tunelayer.cost`
 =======================

-To make TLayer simple, we minimize the number of cost functions as much as we can.
+To make TuneLayer simple, we minimize the number of cost functions as much as we can.
 So we encourage you to use TensorFlow's function.
 For example, you can implement L1, L2 and sum regularization by ``tf.contrib.layers.l1_regularizer``, ``tf.contrib.layers.l2_regularizer`` and ``tf.contrib.layers.sum_regularizer``, see `TensorFlow API <https://www.tensorflow.org/versions/master/api_docs/index.html>`_.

-.. automodule:: tlayer.cost
+.. automodule:: tunelayer.cost

 .. autosummary::